Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 Rather than training from scratch, a common approach is to use a pretrained encoder that has been aligned to other modalities.

-For exaple, CLIP [[1]](#1) incorporates a visual encoder semantically aligned with the text through large-scale pre-training on image-text paris.
+For exaple, CLIP [[1]](#1) incorporates a visual encoder semantically aligned with the text through large-scale pre-training on image-text pairs.
 Therefore, it is easier to use such initially pre-aligned encoders to align with LLMs through alignment pre-training.
 Some commonly used image encoders are listed in Table 1:

 Table 1: Commonly Used Image Encoders